Scaffold a project

 A production-ready Node.js HTTP server using @daloyjs/core with secureHeaders, requestId, rateLimit, a hardened .npmrc, a sample GET /healthz route, a contract-first GET /books/:id route with Zod validation, and Hey API codegen wired to pnpm gen.

-Like FastAPI, every scaffolded project also exposes API documentation out of the box: /docs serves Swagger UI and /openapi.json serves the live OpenAPI 3.1 spec generated from your route definitions.
+Like FastAPI, every scaffolded project also exposes API documentation out of the box: /docs serves a Scalar API reference UI and /openapi.json serves the live OpenAPI 3.1 spec generated from your route definitions.
 The dev server logs both URLs at startup.
+Pass docs: { ui: "swagger" } on the App constructor to switch to Swagger UI instead.

 cloudflare-worker